shivannis/xandr-docs-public/xandr-docs/articles/monetize/manage-custom-content-categories.md

 - Delete a custom content category

 > [!IMPORTANT]
-> You can also create a custom content category when managing a placement See **Step 3** of [Create a Placement](create-a-placement.md) for more information.
+> You can also create a custom content category when managing a placement.
+See **Step 3** of [Create a Placement](create-a-placement.md) for more information.

 ## Content categories screen